Shahaf-F-S/Shahaf-F-S/README.md

 ### Hi there 👋

 #### My name is Shahaf,
 and I am a self tought programmer.
-Although a love programming, it isn't my only subject or interest.
+Although a love programming so mutch, it isn't my only subject, nor interest.
 I am also a scalpture, origami artist, pianist, and I have been painting and drawing for as long as I can remember myself.
-I am also learning right now phisics, biology, systems engineering and programming.
+I am also learning right now phisics, biology, electronics, 3D modeling, systems engineering, programming and sortware engineering.

 I like to go on hikes, long runs and workouts very early in the morning.
 My main focus in programmig is Machine Learning and AI, spesifically stock trading apps,